Installing Dual TLS Certificates and Running TLS

 Let's say you're setting up a server for use within your organization, and you have full control of the desktop systems and any portable laptops that could be used to connect in from outside.
 I recommend the strictest "Modern" profile for that case.
 All your client machines will need to be fairly current, but that should already be the case.

 However, let's say that you want to be open to most all clients from the public.
 That's my situation.
 I have ads on my site.
-While it would be nice if everyone used up-to-date operating systems and browsers, I don't want to block or even inconvenience people with outdated platforms.
+While it would be nice if everyone used up-to-date operating systems and browsers, I don't want to block or even inconvenience people with somewhat outdated platforms.

 I used the "Intermediate" profile as a starting point.